adharshmk96/stk/docs/gsk.md

 w, err := server.Test("GET", "/path", nil, params)
 ```

-Please note that the above documentation is an abstracted guide to using the GSK package.
-To use it in its entirety, please ensure to properly handle error cases and correctly use the `Context` object in your route handlers and middleware.
+Please note that this documentation is a simplified guide to using the GSK package.
+To use it fully, ensure to handle error cases properly and use the `Context` object correctly in your route handlers and middleware.